 The time between a customer placing an order and receiving delivery.

 Production Lead Time plus everything that happens before releasing Work Authorization, and after the product leaves the shipping dock.

-The Lead Time Unit of Measure Converter on your Systems2win Value Stream Mapping template allows you at any time to quickly convert between Working Days, Calendar Days, Hours, or Weeks.
+Your Value Stream Mapping template has a Lead Time Unit of Measure Converter that allows you to quickly switch between Working Days, Calendar Days, Weeks, or Hours.

 Also known as "Waiting & Transportation Time" or "Inventory/Transportation Time"

 Time that the thing gets shuffled around or sits around waiting for someone to work on it.

 See advanced training for how to handle queue time for a shared process.

 The time that a batch is being worked on within each process